Rohanberiwal/6.S191-DL/Research Paper Anlysis/Automated Mitosis detection  using morphological and statistics/Fuzzy C mean clustering.md

 # Fuzzy C-Mean Clustering for Mitosis Detection in Meningioma Immunohistochemistry Images

 ## Overview:
-The fuzzy c-mean clustering algorithm with ultra-erosion operation in the CIE Lab color space is employed for detecting proliferative nuclei and estimating the mitosis index in immunohistochemistry images of meningioma.
+The fuzzy c-mean clustering algorithm with ultra-erosion operation in the CIE Lab color space is employed for detecting proliferative nuclei and estimating the mitosis index .

 ## Steps and Output:
 1. **Fuzzy C-Mean Clustering Algorithm**: